 Memorial Day is a time to honor all Americans who died while in the military service, and while we’re remembering those who’ve fallen in the line of duty, we also wanted to check back in with someone extremely knowledgeable about the mix of diabetes and military service.

-Dr. Jordan Pinsker is a research physician at the Williams Sansum Diabetes Center in Santa Barbara, CA. He is the clinical lead for their artificial pancreas trials.
-Prior to taking this position he was the Chief of Pediatric Endocrinology at Tripler Army Medical Center in Hawaii.
+Dr. Jordan Pinskeris a research physician at the Williams Sansum Diabetes Center in Santa Barbara, CA, where he leads their Artificial Pancreas trials.
+Previously, he was Chief of Pediatric Endocrinology at Tripler Army Medical Center in Hawaii.
 He has deployed to Iraq in support of Operation Iraqi Freedom, and has been awarded numerous medals of distinction for his military service.
 After many years of active duty military service, he now maintains his ties to the US Army by serving as Division Surgeon for the 40th Infantry Division of the California National Guard, where he holds the rank of Lieutenant Colonel.

-He's also a wonderfully warm and caring person, who thanked us profusely for allowing him to share his knowledge when we originally posted his answers below a few years ago.
+He’s also a wonderfully warm and caring person, who thanked us profusely for allowing him to share his knowledge when we originally posted his answers below a few years ago.